 You will find that your personal motivation can be broken into two areas.

 Try creating a list of your intrinsic and extrinsic motivators and stick it to the wall in your study space.
-This will remind you why you undertook study and keep your goals front a centre of your mind.
+This will remind you why you undertook study and keep your goals front a center of your mind.

 2. Have a realistic schedule